Product Name

 • Initial hair shedding during the first few weeks of use

-• Unwanted hair growth on the face or other areas due to accidental contact[4]
+• Unwanted hair growth on the face or other areas due to accidental contact.

+Serious side effects like chest pain, irregular heartbeat, or dizziness or fainting are rare, but possible.
 If you notice any of these serious symptoms, stop using the spray and contact a doctor right away.

 Medicines You Should Not Use with Finoxidil Spray